MicrosoftDocs/biztalk-docs/his/core/application-integration-ladesigner-1.md

 ## [Designing artifacts for Host Files Integration](application-integration-lahostfiles.md)

-IBM Host files such as VSAM files preserve data used in a variety of Mission Critical scenarios.
-This section detals the steps needed to design artifacts needed by Logic Apps to operate on this data offline in high throughput scenarios.
+IBM host files, such as VSAM files, preserve data used in various mission-critical scenarios.
+This linked article shows how to design artifacts needed by Azure Logic Apps to operate on this data offline in high throughput scenarios.

 ## Related content